whitneyburton/portfolios/students/1507/marybeth_burch/20160122-marybeth_burch-m4.markdown

 ### Your Mission

-I am entering module 4 excited to learn Javascript and client-side development.
+I am entering Module 4 excited to learn Javascript and client-side development.
 I know it will be a challenge, as it's something very new to me.
 At this point in my Turing career, I am getting better at learning and dealing with challenges.
 I want to continue doing my best and working hard, but I also want to be easier on myself and give myself credit for what I already know instead of getting frustrated by all I don't know.
 I'd like to experiment with different strategies in my code and try new ways of doing things.
 I want to remain focused on Turing and continue supporting our community, while also starting to look at next steps and be proactive in my job search.

 ### End of Module Assessment

-(Notes & scores from your assessment rubric)
+n/a

 ### Attendance